UniTime/unitime-doc/data-exchange.md

 * Buildings and rooms are imported as external buildings and rooms; you need to use the Update Data operation on the [Buildings](buildings#update-data) page (menu Administration > Academic Sessions > Buildings) for the buildings and rooms to show up in the application.
 * Staff is imported into the staff table.
 To pull in the instructors, use the [Manage Instructor List](manage-instructor-list) operation on the [Instructors](instructors) page (menu Courses > Input Data > Instructors).
 * It is also possible to import a GZipped file, the extension must be `.xml.gz` in this case (or `.dat.gz` for the academic session import).
 * It is also possible to import multiple files at once, if the import file is a ZIP file (with the `.zip` extension) containing one or more XML files.
 The files are imported in the order they are listed in the ZIP file.
-There must be only files that can be imported in the ZIP file.
+There must be only files that can be imported in the ZIP file and no.

 ### Data Export